Fisheries Interactions with Marine Mammals

 In some fisheries, marine mammals are known to regularly remove catch from fishermen’s lines or nets.
 For example, some populations of sperm, killer, false killer, and pilot whales around the world have become quite adept at removing a variety of fish species from longline hooks, a behavior also exhibited by other toothed whales and dolphins in a wide range of fisheries.

 In December 2014, NMFS sought comment on their intent to prepare national guidelines for the use of marine mammal deterrents (e.g., acoustic scaring devices, electrical wires, water jets, rubber bullets) that would not cause serious injuries or death.
 In response, in its recommendations the Commission emphasized the importance of clearly distinguishing between serious and non-serious injuries, using deterrents only when warranted, and preventing unrestricted use of noisemakers.
 To assist NMFS in its efforts, a Commissioner and Commission staff member attended a NMFS-hosted workshop in 2015 addressing non-lethal marine mammal deterrents for fishery operators as well as others impacted by recovering species.
-As of early March 2018, NMFS had not yet issued the deterrent guidelines.
+As of early August 2018, NMFS had not yet issued the deterrent guidelines, nearly four years after seeking public comment.

 In 2017, the Commission provided funding via its grant program to the Woods Hole Oceanographic Institution to characterize depredation in Northeast U.S. sink gillnet fisheries.